BoringAppsec/FindFixTraining/README.md

 #  FindFix Training - Find and fix common security defects in a  Node.js applications

-##### Default user accounts

-The database comes pre-populated with these user accounts created as part of the seed data -
-* Admin Account - u:admin p:Admin_123
-* User Accounts (u:user1 p:User1_123), (u:user2 p:User2_123)
-* New users can also be added using the sign-up page.

 ## How to Set Up Your Copy of NodeGoat

 ### Run NodeGoat on Docker